agentlab/sparql-jsld-client/docs/Testcases Overall Structure.md

 # Testcases Structure

-This document describes testcases structure: from simple unit tests up to high level integration tests touches many components.
+This document describes test cases structure: from simple unit tests up to high level integration tests touches many components.

 Suitable for quick test-based diagnostics in case you have many errors from several library levels.